-APNA 11th Annual Clinical Psychopharmacology Institute
+APNA 19th Annual Clinical Psychopharmacology Institute

-Note on the program of the CPI Conference: The content of this CNE activity pertains to pharmacology.
+*The content of this CNE activity pertains to pharmacology.
 Because states' requirements may vary, contact your Board of Nursing for more information.

-The American Psychiatric Nurses Association is accredited as a provider of continuing nursing education by the American Nurses Credentialing Center’s Commission on Accreditation.
+The American Psychiatric Nurses Association is accredited with distinction as a provider of nursing continuing professional development by the American Nurses Credentialing Center’s Commission on Accreditation.